Jump to:

 4.2.2 Master's thesis document.
 Ideally, the Master's thesis research and write-up should be completed during the second year.
 The contents of a thesis should correspond to that found in a published article in an empirical journal that publishes similar work.
 The expectation is that this document will serve as a foundation for a manuscript that can be submitted for publication following the successful defense of the work.
 To facilitate this transition, the Master's thesis should be submitted in the submission format required by a target journal named in the document, following requirements for length, reference formatting, sections, appendices, keywords, etc. Short, high-impact journal submission formats (e.g., Nature, Science, Psychological Science) are acceptable if the work is a plausible submission to that journal.
 The Master's thesis should include the cover letter to the editor, also following any journal-specific expectations (e.g., naming of reviewers, testifying to IRB status).

 4.2.3 Master's defense.
 Copies of the Master's thesis must be distributed to the committee two weeks before its defense.
 One week prior to the defense, the student should ask members of the committee for approval of the defense schedule.
-Approval of a defense signifies the committee's opinion, based on a preliminary reading of the Master's thesis, that the defense should take place as scheduled.
 During the Master's thesis defense, the student will typically present the work to the committee (the duration of this presentation should be discussed with the advisor).
 Following the presentation, the committee will ask the student extensive questions.
-Typically, some revisions of the thesis will be required before a final version is approved.
+Typically, some revisions of the thesis are required before a final version is approved.
+The Master's committee is also required to confirm that a student should continue in the program (see 4.2.5.
+Terminal Master's for more details).

 4.2.4 Mechanisms.
 We imagine three different pathways through the Master's equivalency, all designed to facilitate students’ completion of a project that is of journal submission quality.